Mobile payments in China

 China is one of the world's leaders in the adoption of mobile payments.
 Widespread adoption of mobile payments in China has facilitated the growth of e-commerce in China and growth in the retail banking sector.

 Digital payment platforms, alternatively known as e-payments, are the main medium of financial transaction in mainland China.
 Such e-payments, conducted through third-party platforms, make use of QR codes and personal barcodes.
-The use of physical currency and typical bank cards are relatively uncommon.
+The use of physical currency and typical payment cards are relatively uncommon.

 The market for these platforms is characterised by a duopoly, with WeChat Pay and Alipay holding more than 90% of China’s market share for such transactions.
-Several alternative, smaller platforms exist, including the Chinese Central Bank’s (PBOC’s) UnionPay application.
+Several alternative, smaller platforms exist, including the People's Bank of China's (PBOC) UnionPay application.

 Due to the rapid adoption of e-payment platforms in China over the last two decades, both WeChat and Alipay have become so-called super-apps, hosting a range of sub-features.
-This includes taxi hailing, food delivery, ticket booking, and charitable donation capability.
+This includes taxi-hailing, food delivery, ticket booking, and charitable donation capability.

 Such platforms have, however, been criticised for making financial transactions more challenging for foreign visitors, whilst having several surveillance implications for its users.

 Development

 China is one of the world's leaders in consumer internet and mobile payments.
-In most parts of the developed world, credit cards have been popular since the second half of 20th century but were not widespread in China.
+In most parts of the developed world, credit cards have been popular since the second half of the 20th century, but were not widespread in China.
 China's wide adoption of mobile payments without significant credit card usage is an example of leapfrogging development.

-The increase of mobile payment systems such as Alipay and WeChat Pay have facilitated the rapid rise of e-commerce in China.
+The increase in mobile payment systems such as Alipay and WeChat Pay have facilitated the rapid rise of e-commerce in China.
 Mobile payment platforms help simplify the transaction process and ensure the security of transactions to win the trust of consumers.
 Therefore, the mobile payment system has completely changed the daily life of the Chinese people and the future business model.
-The rise of e-commerce has in turn facilitated the further rapid adoption of digital payment and mobile wallets.
+The rise of e-commerce has, in turn, facilitated the further rapid adoption of digital payment and mobile wallets.

 History and emergence

 Alipay was launched in 2004 as part of Alibaba Group’s Taobao.com.
-In 2005, it began strategic cooperation with several Chinese banks and later received a payments business license from the PBOC in 2011, solidifying its role in the rapidly expanding mobile payment ecosystem.
+In 2005, it began strategic cooperation with several Chinese banks and later received a payment business license from the PBOC in 2011, solidifying its role in the rapidly expanding mobile payment ecosystem.

 In 2013, WeChat Pay, developed by Tencent, entered the market, enabling users to make various daily transactions.
 By August 2015, the WeChat app had 600 million monthly active users, dominating the Chinese social app market.
 UnionPay entered the e-payment market later, in 2017, with its QuickPass contactless payment system, but did not significantly innovate beyond pre-existing technologies.